Glee: The Music, The Rocky Horror Glee Show: Background and development

 The Glee episode "The Rocky Horror Glee Show" originally aired October 26, 2010 as part of Fox's series of Halloween-themed episodes, and features a staging of The Rocky Horror Show by the school's glee club.
-Plans for the episode were revealed at the 2010 San Diego Comic-Con International by Glee creator Ryan Murphy after cast member Chris Colfer expressed desire to cover "Time Warp" on the show.
+Plans for the episode were revealed at the 2010 San Diego Comic-Con by Glee creator Ryan Murphy after cast member Chris Colfer expressed desire to cover "Time Warp" on the show.
 Jayma Mays, who plays the role of guidance counselor Emma Pillsbury, auditioned with "Touch-a, Touch-a, Touch-a, Touch Me" and performs the song, with some changes in lyrics.
 "I'm so going to have to get her to do that on the show," said Murphy on her audition piece.
 "Whatever Happened to Saturday Night" is sung by John Stamos, and "Damn It, Janet" by Cory Monteith and Lea Michele.

 The EP's track list was announced in an official press release on September 28, 2010.
 It was released digitally and physically on October 19, 2010 in North America.